JamesHHC/Pharm-Info-Site/README.md

 - 🛠️ **Admin Tools**
   Custom-built user management interface for assigning and removing roles.

+- 🪵 **Built-In Audit Log Viewer**
+  Admins can access a dedicated panel to view detailed logs of user activity, including what was changed, when, and by whom.

+- 💾 **Automated Database Backups to SharePoint**
+  PostgreSQL backups are automatically generated and uploaded to a secure SharePoint drive every Friday at 8AM.

 Want a deeper technical look at how these features are implemented? \
 📂 **More detailed descriptions of features available in the [`/docs`](./docs) folder.**